 “Thanks to TV and for the convenience of TV, you can only be one of two kinds of human beings, either a liberal or a conservative.” – Kurt Vonnegut.
 Rather like J.G.
 Ballard, Nigel Kneale had a certain knack of preempting future social, technological and cultural trends.
-Kneale’s work is perhaps less appreciated than Ballard’s because … Continue reading Nigel Kneale and Fascism
+Kneale’s work is perhaps less appreciated than Ballard’s because the medium he predominantly worked in, television, is far and … Continue reading Nigel Kneale and Fascism

 The characters of Nigel Kneale’s work rarely like the “outsider.”
 The drama of his plays is often built around small groups of people at odds with (or at least representational nationally of being at odds with) some concept of the outsider.
-The oppositional group will be diametrically opposed for a variety of reasons; sometimes for … Continue reading Quatermass II (Nigel Kneale) – Fear Of The Outsider Within The Landscape.
+The oppositional group will be diametrically opposed for a variety of reasons; sometimes for more pulp tendencies such as aliens in a space invasion … Continue reading Quatermass II (Nigel Kneale) – Fear Of The Outsider Within The Landscape.

 Still reeling from the massive success of Cold War infused science fiction, Hammer films clearly saw a gap in the market for a British flavoured take on the paranoid happenings around space travel and nuclear weapons.
-Adapting Nigel Kneale’s original BBC Quatermass series is an absolute masterstroke by Hammer producer Anthony Hinds and it can … Continue reading The Quatermass Xperiment – Val Guest (1955)
+Adapting Nigel Kneale’s original BBC Quatermass series is an absolute masterstroke by Hammer producer Anthony Hinds and it can be argued that the success of this one film lead … Continue reading The Quatermass Xperiment – Val Guest (1955)